-Though being born in Minnestoa and ending up in Indiana, he mostly grew up in Wisconsin.
+Though born in Minnesota and ending up in Indiana, Dr. Sepanski mostly grew up in Wisconsin.
 He has been married to Laura Sepanski since 1990 and has three delightful children: Sarah, Benjamin, and Shannon.
-Besides mathematics, he enjoys gardening with native Texas plants, playing the guitar, Tae Kwon Do, rock climbing, hiking, camping, biking, running, reading fantasy, spending time with his family, and cooking.

 Academic Interests and Research:

 Dr. Sepanski does research in Representation Theory, Lie Theory, and Combinatorics and has written many papers in theoretical mathematics as well as two books, Compact Lie Groups and Algebra.